pramo22/Medicine_Recommendation/README.md

 # Contributors ✨
   Thanks to these amazing contributors:
-   - [swathi-agarwal](https://github.com/swathi-agarwal) - Machine Learning Developer to work on the backend part of the project
+   - [swathi-agarwal](https://github.com/swathi-agarwal) - Machine Learning Development to work on the content-based filtering of the project
-   - [Deepakmity02](https://github.com/Deepakmity02) - Machine Learning Developer to work on the backend part of the project
+   - [Deepakmity02](https://github.com/Deepakmity02) - Backend Developement to work on the user authentication part of the project
-   - [HaniCode254](https://github.com/HaniCode254) - Frontend Developer to work on the frontend part of the project
+   - [HaniCode254](https://github.com/HaniCode254) - Frontend Developement to work on the frontend part of the project

 # License